-BWF World Championships: Sai Praneeth, HS Prannoy move into second round with contrasting wins
+BWF World Championships: 10th seed Sameer Verma ousted; Srikanth, HS Prannoy survive scares

-Men’s singles players B Sai Praneeth and HS Prannoy were far from their best but did enough to register victories on the opening day of the BWF World Championship in Basel, Switzerland to advance to the second round.
+Tenth seed Sameer Verma prevented Indian shuttlers from starting with a 100% winning record on the opening day in the BWF World Championship in Basel, Switzerland.
+B Sai Praneeth, HS Prannoy and Kidambi Srikanth registered contrasting wins to advance to the second round in Basel on Monday while Verma tasted defeat in the final match.

-Sai Praneeth was erratic through out the 39-minute encounter against Canada’s Jason Anthony Ho-Sue but managed to win in straight games 21-17, 21-16 on Monday.
-Later, Prannoy put behind a first game reversal to defeat Eetu Heino of Finland 17-21, 21-10, 21-10 to avoid a major scare against the player ranked No 93 in the world.
+Sai Praneeth was erratic through out the 39-minute encounter against Canada’s Jason Anthony Ho-Sue but managed to win in straight games 21-17, 21-16 in the morning session.
+Prannoy put behind a first game reversal to defeat Eetu Heino of Finland 17-21, 21-10, 21-10 while Srikanth avoided a major scare against Nhat Nguyen of Ireland before winning 17-21, 21-16, 21-6 to reach the second round.

 Updates of day one at the World Championships here.